actris-cloudnet/cloudnetpy/docs/source/api.rst

-The APIs enable users to set up an operational processing system that doesn't require major modifications if the underlaying methods and their implementations change from one software version to another.
+The APIs enable users to set up an operational processing system that doesn't require major modifications if the underlying methods and their implementations change from one software version to another.

 Raw data to categorize